Mikitoxo/Smartsacco1/README.md

 ## How it works
 - Input: User logs in and submits member_id of the Sacco member and amount they want to borrow.
 - Search: Queries TiDB Serverless for member data.
-- LLM Analysis: Mistral 7B evaluates eligibility.
+- LLM Analysis: Ollama's Mistral 7B evaluates eligibility.
 - Output: Based on the member data, the AI agent predicts whether or not the member is eligible for the loan, it also states    why they are/are not eligible.